Everything You Need to Know About Vesting Schedules

 Employers use vesting schedules as a tool to encourage employees to remain with the company for longer periods of time.
 When 100 percent of your assets vest, they are yours and cannot be taken away from you for any reason.
 However, if you leave the company before some stock is fully vested, you may forfeit some of your assets.

-Graded vesting allows you to receive incremental ownership of the asset over time, which will eventually result in 100 percent ownership of the asset.
-For example, you might earn 10 percent during the first year, 25 percent during the second year, 25 percent during the third year, and 40 percent during the fourth year.
-By law, vesting schedules on retirement plans cannot be longer than six years.
+- Graded Vesting: This approach allows incremental ownership of the asset over time, eventually leading to 100 percent ownership.
+For instance, you might gain 10 percent ownership in the first year, 25 percent in the second year, another 25 percent in the third year, and finally, 40 percent in the fourth year.
+According to regulations, vesting schedules for retirement plans cannot extend beyond six years.

-Examples of Vesting Schedules
+Examples of vesting schedules

 Vesting schedules can vary by company, both in terms of duration and the percentage of shares vested each year.